Arsenal keeper Fabianski learning from experience and how to cope with errors

+Arsenal stopper Lukasz Fabianski believes the experience he is gaining from being a regular first-team player is helping him cope with the kind of error he made against Newcastle.
 Fabianski came in for plenty of criticism after Andy Carroll's goal doomed the Gunners to a shock weekend defeat at the Emirates Stadium.

 Fabianski said: "To be honest, I have played for some time and have not been looking bad in goal.